App version: 0.1.0

 Demand Line of Credit

 With a demand line of credit, you can borrow up to the credit limit and make payments on the amount to free up more to borrow again.
-Payments may be interest online or a principal and interest payment.
-What makes this different: the lender can call in the amount due at any time — meaning in full.
+Payments may be interest-only or a principal and interest payment.
+What makes this different is that the lender can call in the amount due at any time — meaning in full.
 So, like with balloon payment lines, consider your ability to pay the loan back in full on demand before agreeing to this type of loan.

 Benefits of Using a Personal Line of Credit